We can’t deny that lead generation is only getting more difficult. Generating leads is crucial in building your author platform.

 #1 – Free + Shipping Funnel

-This is by far the best lead gen tool we have here at SPS, and we’ve coined it as the “Book Leverage Loop”, as you can see below.
+This has been one of the best lead gen tools we have here at SPS, and we’ve coined it as the “Book Leverage Loop”, as you can see below.

 If you’ve visited this site before, you may have seen a slider to buy a free copy of my bestselling book Published.